 Well, thanks to the occupation that insists on persisting its presence not just physically but more of internally … something that feels like acid running every vein.

 I had to pay a visit to the Ministry of Interior in Jerusalem today to renew my Travel Document.
-As some may know, we Jerusalemites do not carry Israeli Passports.
+As some may know, we Jerusalemites do not carry Israeli passports.
 Because Jerusalem was occupied under International Law in 1948 and after the 1967 occupation of the city, citizens became under Jordanian jurisdiction (it is quite a situation that needs some explanation).
-So our status in the city is this way; we carry both Jordanian temporarily passports and Israeli travel documents.
+So our status in the city is this way; we carry both Jordanian temporary passports and Israeli travel documents.

-When you enter any country with it, they look at you with quite an unusual, unexplained gaze.
+When you enter any country, they look at you with quite an unusual, unexplained gaze.
 Sometimes they take you for an exclusive conversation (some people call it interrogation).
 You know some things like these.
 But for honesty reasons, it is much better than traveling through the Allenby Bridge (via Jordan).
-Because on top of all, the Bridge is a proper coordination of de-humiliation (de-humiliation is a concept I invented from the creativity of our situation).
+Because on top of all, the Bridge is proper coordination of de-humiliation (de-humiliation is a concept I invented from the creativity of our situation).
 To be more honest, I prefer humiliation to de-humiliation.
 It is ok if most of you will not understand.
 Such feelings are especially for us, Palestinians.

 Anyway, my visit to the ministry of interior.